cncf/wg-serverless/workflow/spec/spec.md

 The actions array defined a list of actions to be performed.

-#### <a name="eventstate-timeout"></a> Event State: Timeout
+#### <a name="eventtask-timeout"></a> Event Task: Timeout

-The event state timeout period is described in the ISO 8601 data and time format.
+The event task timeout period is described in the ISO 8601 data and time format.
 You can specify for example "PT15M" to represent 15 minutes or "P2DT3H4M" to represent 2 days, 3 hours and 4 minutes.
 Timeout values should always be represented as durations and not as time/repeating intervals.

-The timeout property needs to be described in detail as it depends on whether or not the event state is a starting workflow state or not.
+The timeout property needs to be described in detail as it depends on whether or not the event task is a starting workflow task or not.

-If the event state is a starting state, incoming events may trigger workflow instances.
+If the Event task is a starting task, incoming events may trigger workflow instances.
 If the event waits for any of the defined events (exclusive property is set to true), the timeout property should be ignored.

 If exclusive property is set to false (all defined events must occur) the defined timeout represents the time